 Uncommonly, there will be diarrhea and vomiting

-Sore throat, runny nose, and muscle aches are uncommon, so it is not typical of the flu or a cold
+Sore throat, runny nose, and muscle aches are uncommon.

 It is safe for you to take Tylenol to help with pain and fever

 If once you have done the self-assessment questionnaire, AND you feel that you are eligible to be swabbed, please go to the following website:

 – www.abbotsfordcovidresponse.com .

 DO NOT go to the site without having spoken to someone and made an appointment.